 Required Medical Equipment for Medical Students

-The Physical Diagnosis course director and faculty have worked with WelchAllyn to provide a package of medical equipment that each student is required to purchase during orientation at a very competitive price.
-The required equipment includes the following
+The Clinical Skills Development course director and faculty have worked with WelchAllyn to provide a package of medical equipment to each student upon enrollment in the course.
+The package will be available for pick-up from the Barnes and Noble Campus Store shortly after orientation.
+The required equipment includes the following:

-- WelchAllyn #97200-MC Ophthalmoscope, MacroView Otoscope, and Rechargeable NiCad Handle
+- WelchAllyn #97200-MCL Coaxial Ophthalmoscope, MacroView Otoscope with Throat Illuminator, and Rechargeable NiCad Handle with Hard Case

 - Tycos Harvey DLX Stethoscope

-An ultrasound curriculum is being implemented in all four years of medical school.
-Hands-on ultrasound experience is integrated with the physical diagnosis curriculum, allowing students to associate a visual image with what they are hearing and feeling on physical exam.
+An ultrasound curriculum has been implemented in all four years of medical school.
+Hands-on ultrasound experience is integrated with the Clinical Skills curriculum, allowing students to associate a visual image with what they are hearing and feeling on physical exam.
 For example, after students learn to listen to heart sounds using the stethoscope during their cardiac lab, they then use the ultrasound to directly view the heart to assess the ventricles, atria, valves, and cardiac function.
 An Ultrasound Special Interest Group (USIG) has been formed, with students from all four years participating.

 - Small group, hands-on physical examination and interviewing practice sessions with faculty facilitators